barryqy/templates-migration/README.md

 ### New device type fix
 1. Answer "y" to the question
 ```
-'Do you wish to add a new network to ' + net_name + '?
+'Do you wish to add a new network type to ' + net_name + '?
 (Y/N)'
 ```
-2. Provide a valid name for the temporary network -- there can't be existing network with same name
+2. Provide a valid name for the temporary network -- there can't be existing network with same name.
+Same name will be reused for subsequent operations on all tagged networks (if user chose to do so)
 ```
-'Please enter the name for the new network: '
+'Please enter a name for the new temporary network, same name will be reused for subsequent operations: '
 ```
 3. Choose a network type for the new network
 ```